Updated:

 international

-competition.
-In this phase unused emissions from the second phase can be
+In this phase, unused emissions from the second phase can be

-carried over, a decision that is giving large over allocation
+carried over, a decision that results in a large excess of allocated allowances,

 External allowances feed into EU-ETS